The CGU Writing Center offers weekend dissertation boot camps throughout the year, as well as one annual week-long boot

 Week-long Boot Camp: Coming Summer 2016!

 How do I apply?: Eligible students must submit anapplication which includes a brief statement on how you hope to benefit from the Boot Camp, goals for the week set in collaboration with your advisor or chairperson, accompanied by an email from your advisor confirming those goals (to be sent to firstname.lastname@example.org).
 A refundable deposit in the amount of $100 is also required if you are accepted as a participant.
 The check will be returned to you when you attend or if you cancel by a date to be determined by the Writing Center prior to the Boot Camp.
-Applications will be emailed as part of the announcement for the Summer Boot Camp and will also be available on the Writing Center website.